Rum and Cook

 No Rubbery Skin!
 The BEST Smoked Whole Chicken | Rum and Cook

 Smoked chicken can be a challenge.
 Chicken is the one protein that will get a rubbery skin pretty easily.
 You can still turn out amazing smoked chicken if you do it right.
-Here is the best way to smoke whole chicken on a pellet grill. ▶️ Free Download - 11 Secrets to More Smoke on a Pellet Grill: bbq.rumandcook.com/11-secrets 📢 The following partners and supporters support my channel and offer ...
+Here is the best way to smoke whole chicken on a pellet grill. ▶️ Free Download - 11 Secrets to More Smoke on a Pellet Grill: www.pelletgrillsecrets.com 📢 The following partners and supporters support my channel and offer you...

 WOW!
 These Smoked Bone-in Short Ribs Hit the Spot! | Rum and Cook